jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-What is Sussman calls programming by poking is sort of the bread and butter of programmers now.
-If we want to learn a new library for example, we'll copy some sample code, tweak it, and over time we get it working, and we also learn its fundamentals through that experience.
+If we want to learn a new library, we usually copy some sample code, tweak it, and over time we get it working, and we also learn its fundamentals through that experience.

-This is what let's call the top-down approach to learning.
-We also need a bottom-up approach when learning a language like Reason.
+But we also need a more systematic approach when learning a language like Reason.

 :::

 ------------------

-#### Top-down learning + Bottom-up learning
+#### Learn systematically

 * Learn language basics systematically
 * Don't worry about immediate application